-Lance’s feature DP credits include Sofia Coppola’s Lost in Translation (BAFTA nomination for Best Cinematography) and Marie Antoinette, Vincent Gallo’s Buffalo 66, Spike Jonze’s Being John Malkovich and Where the Wild Things Are, and, most recently, John Slattery’s God’s Pocket.
+Lance’s feature Cinematography debut was Vincent Gallo’s cult classic Buffalo 66.
+His long list of credits include Sofia Coppola’s Lost in Translation (BAFTA nomination for Best Cinematography), Marie Antoinette as well as Spike Jonze’s Being John Malkovich, Adaptation and Where the Wild Things Are.

 In the late 90’s Lance began his transition into directing and in 1998, together with his business partner Jackie Kelman Bisbee, founded the production company Park Pictures.
 Over the years, he has received 25 Cannes Lions and 18 AICP Awards for his work with clients such as Nike, Apple, HP, VW, P&G, Subaru and more.
 He was nominated Best Commercial Director by the DGA in 2003, 2011, 2012, and 2017.
 In 2011, Lance’s Super Bowl spot for Volkswagen, The Force, became the undisputed highlight of the year’s Super Bowl broadcast and went viral even before kickoff (a first).
 The Force was named the best ad of 2011 by AdWeek, Creativity, and YouTube, and consistently ranks on lists of the greatest Super Bowl ads of all time.

 Lance’s Nike Jogger spot was nominated for a 2013 Emmy for Outstanding Commercial and named the best spot of 2012 by Creativity.
 The following year, his Apple film, Misunderstood, won the 2014 Emmy.
 In 2015, Lance’s Super Bowl Nissan ad, With Dad, earned him another Emmy nomination.

 Recently, Lance directed a branded content series for HP starring Christian Slater, which won Gold at Ciclope and was named Ad Age’s Small Agency Campaign of the Year.